melina-diaz/CS-145-Project/README.md

 - You can also run this program with the Python compiler in you computer.
 - But you have to make sure numpy and pandas package have been installed beforehand.
 ```
-You can run Linear Regression model by double click LinearRegression.py
+You can run Linear Regression model by double clicking LinearRegression.py

-You can run Quadratic Regression model by double click QuadraticRegression.py
+You can run Quadratic Regression model by double clicking QuadraticRegression.py

-You can run Cubic Regression model by double click CubicRegression.py
+You can run Cubic Regression model by double clicking CubicRegression.py
 ```
 - Result csv files show have been saved to current directory.